The information in this article applies to:

 For more information, please visit the support page of your computer manufacturer's website before going directly to the video card manufacturer.

 Note: Chief Architect, Inc. provides this information for information purposes only.
 The third party information present in this document was verified at writing, however, it is subject to change.

-Some common PC manufacturers include: Dell, HP, Toshiba, Acer, Lenovo, Asus, Sony, Samsung, and Gateway.
+Some common PC manufacturers include: Dell, HP, Dynabook/Toshiba, Acer, Lenovo, Asus, Sony, Samsung, and Gateway.

 If your computer manufacturer does not have specific drivers for your system, then you may need to go to the video card manufacturer's website directly.

 The largest video card/chipset manufacturers currently include: NVIDIA, ATI/AMD, and Intel.

 Some video card manufacturers have the option to allow their site to auto-detect the video card on your system.
 If your video card manufacturer's website does not offer this feature, then either search for your particular video card on the manufacturer's website, or browse to select the link to download drivers and locate your particular video card.

 Follow the instructions on the video card manufacturer's website to download the driver.
 Choose to save the file to an easy to remember location, such as the Desktop.
 Now that you have downloaded the appropriate driver for your video card, you are ready to double-click on the downloaded file in order to install the new driver.
 After updating the driver, shut down the computer, and restart it even if the end of the installation does not prompt you to do so.